Last updated: March 2026

 E. When will we receive our marriage certificate?

-F. Should we choose the indoor or outdoor location?
+F. Should we choose the indoor or outdoor ceremony location at the San Diego courthouse?

 Opt for the iconic West Arbor outdoor venue for stunning views of the San Diego Harbor.
 Because it’s so popular, early scheduling is highly recommended, and availability can vary due to weather, maintenance, or Waterfront Park events.